Ontario Pedestrian Accident Lawyers

 Our Ontario personal injury lawyers can represent clients throughout the province, including clients in the Greater Toronto Area, York Region, Durham Region, Waterloo Region, and Simcoe County.

-Pedestrian accident claims arise throughout Ontario, including in major urban centres where traffic volume and intersection density increase the risk of serious collisions.
-For location-specific guidance, you can review:
+Pedestrian accident claims arise throughout Ontario, including in major urban centres where traffic volume, intersection density, transit stops, school zones, and commercial plazas can increase the risk of serious collisions.
+For local pedestrian accident information, the following city-specific resources supplement this Ontario pedestrian accident guide:

 Free Consultation